 My journey led me to discover the Principles that Transform Shyness.
 Applying these principles leads to a Process of Understanding Shyness.
 Living the principles and following a process allows the Secret and Ways of Transforming Shyness to work for you when you most need some help.

 This shyness web site Shy and Free™ is about transforming fear into action.
 Transformation is not about magically becoming a social butterfly or accepting shyness as the complete you, it is about changing fear into action.

 This site is written by someone who has personally transformed pain and suffering into happiness and joy.

 If you are interested in personal growth, change, and transformation then you are in the right place!
 This site is written for those who have already worked on their shyness (social anxiety, insecurity, quietness) — perhaps making progress only to experience a setback; perhaps not finding solutions that worked; perhaps not yet creating the happiness they seek.
 Having personal experience working on your shyness gives you the foundation for understanding and applying the information on this site.
-You will get the most out of Shy and Free™ if you have read one of the following books from Carducci, Aron, or Cain, experts on shyness and introversion.
-If I were starting my journey now, I would read all three of these groundbreaking works (click the image or link for more details.)
+You will get the most out of Shy and Free™ if you have read one of the books from Carducci, Aron, or Cain, experts on shyness and introversion.
+If I were starting my journey now, I would read all three of these groundbreaking authors.

 The Shy and Free™ site contains both original content and links to useful web sites.
 The source of the original material on this site is direct experience and is not from any one philosophy, psychology, religion, or spirituality.
 Occasionally there will be a reference or quote from someone when the source of an important learning is remembered.
 More often, the lessons were knowledge from others, taken in, and combined with other learning through experience.
 Additional web resources and some of the influences of this site can be found on the Resources page.